 6.3 Exclusions.
 Termination Charges shall not apply to Service terminated by Customer as a result of Comcast’s material and uncured breach in accordance with Article 5.2 of the General Terms and Conditions.

 6.4 Portability.
-Customer may terminate an existing On-Net Service (an “Existing Service”) and turn up a replacement On-Net Service (i.e., having different termination points on Comcast’s network) (a “Replacement Service”) without incurring Termination Charges with respect to the Existing Service, provided that (a) the Replacement Service must have a Service Term equal to or greater than the complete Service Term of the Existing Service; (b) the Replacement Service must have monthly recurring charges equal to or greater than the monthly recurring charges for the Existing Service; (c) Customer submits a Sales Order to Comcast for the Replacement Service within ninety (90) days after termination of the Existing Service and that order is accepted by Comcast; (d) Customer reimburses Comcast for any and all installation charges that were waived with respect to the Existing Service; and (e) Customer pays the actual costs incurred by Comcast in installing and provisioning the Replacement Service.
+Customer may terminate an existing On-Net Service (an “Existing Service”) and turn up a replacement On-Net Service (i.e., activate Service with termination points on Comcast’s network that are different than those of the Existing Service) (a “Replacement Service”) without incurring Termination Charges with respect to the Existing Service, provided that: (a) the Replacement Service must have a Service Term equal to or greater than the remaining Service Term of the Existing Service, but in no event less than twelve (12) months; (b) the Replacement Service must have monthly recurring charges equal to or greater than the monthly recurring charges for the Existing Service; (c) Customer submits a Sales Order to Comcast for the Replacement Service within ninety (90) days after termination of the Existing Service and that Sales Order is accepted by Comcast; (d) Customer reimburses Comcast for any and all installation charges that were waived with respect to the Existing Service; and (e) Customer pays the actual costs incurred by Comcast in installing and provisioning the Replacement Service.

 6.5 Upgrades.
-Customer may upgrade the speed or capacity of an Existing Service without incurring Termination Charges, provided that (A) the upgraded Service (the “Upgraded Service”) must assume the remaining Service Term of the Existing Service; (B) the Upgraded Service must have the same points of termination on Comcast’s network as the Existing Service; (C) Customer submits a Sales Order to Comcast for the Upgraded Service and that order is accepted by Comcast; (D) Customer pays Comcast’s applicable nonrecurring charges for the upgrade; and (E) Customer agrees to pay the applicable monthly recurring charges for the Upgraded Service commencing with the upgrade.
+Customer may upgrade the speed or capacity of an Existing Service without incurring Termination Charges, provided that: (a) the upgraded Service (the “Upgraded Service”) must assume the remaining Service Term of the Existing Service, but in no event less than twelve (12) months; (b) the Upgraded Service must have the same points of termination on Comcast’s network as the Existing Service; (c) Customer submits a Sales Order to Comcast for the Upgraded Service and that Sales Order is accepted by Comcast; (d) Customer pays Comcast’s applicable nonrecurring charges for the upgrade; and (e) Customer agrees to pay the applicable monthly recurring charges for the Upgraded Service commencing with the upgrade.
 Upgrades to Off-Net Services are subject to the applicable third party service provider rules and availability.
 Comcast has no obligation to upgrade Customer’s Off-Net Service.